 About Maud Morgan Arts

-Maud Morgan was a well-known and beloved artist of great talent and vibrancy, and an Agassiz neighborhood resident.
-She lived her life deeply in art, and her spirit continues to inspire and guide Maud Morgan Arts.
-We envision a world where all people are enriched by the visual arts and inspired to explore their own creativity.
-Our classes, workshops and programs offer high-quality instruction to people of all ages, talents and income levels.
+Maud Morgan (1903-1999), was a well-known and beloved artist of great talent and vibrancy, and an Agassiz neighborhood resident.
+She lived her life deeply in art, and her spirit continues to inspire and guide Maud Morgan Arts Center.

 Maud Morgan Arts sprang from the vision of two forward-looking women, Wendy Prellwitz and Terry DeLancey, in 1992.
 They recognized the need for an art center in Cambridge for children, families, and professional artists.
 The 19th century carriage house standing behind the Agassiz Baldwin Community with its expansive yard and overarching trees became this opportunity.